llamasking/badbot-framework/README.md

 ### Setup

 Before we can get started, we need to setup your npm pakages.
-Simply run `npm install -i` to install all packages I use and recommend.
+Simply run `npm install -i` to install everything you'll need for a basic, text-only bot.

 If you intend on adding voice functionality to the bot, additionally run `npm install @discordjs/opus sodium`.